wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Secure HTTP (S-HTTP) encrypts only a single message.
 Hypertext Transfer Protocol Secure (HTTPS) establishes a session using a digital certificate and encrypts an entire session.
 Secure Electronic Transaction (SET) secures credit card transaction information over the Internet.

-Implement Internet Protocol Security (IPsec) to protect data that is transmitted over a VPN.
+Internet Protocol Security (IPsec) protects data transmitted over a VPN.
+HMAC (Hashed Message Authentication Code), used by TLS, includes a symmetric key to provie data integrity and data origin auth.

+In 2016, DROWN vulnerability (Decrypting RSA with Obsolete an d Weakened eNcryption) by taking advantage of backward compatibility to force insecure SSLv2 connection downgrade from TLS.
+So disable obsolete protocol downgrading.

 Implementing an IPS is more expensive than implementing an IDS.
    * IPS (intrusion prevention system) is a network device that detects a network intrusion and prevents the network intrusion.